 - 1. Preparation of a Retail Analysis (Pracsys) to analyse the market capacity for bulky goods development at this location. - 2.
 Preparation of a servicing and infrastructure report (Pritchard Francis) to identify strategic engineering opportunities and constraints within the ACP area. - 3.
 Preparation of an Environment Assessment and Management Strategy (Strategen) to identify any potential impacts to the environment resulting from the development of the ACP area and identify management actions. - 4.
-Preparation of a Bush Fire Hazard Level and Bushfire Attack Level Assessment (Strategen) to in response to the bushfire risk imposed by classified vegetation to the north, east, south and west of the ACP area. - Preparation of a Transport Assessment (Transcore) to accommodate the modeled traffic movement that would be generated by the resultant bulky goods development within the ACP area.
+Preparation of a Transport Assessment (Transcore) to accommodate the modeled traffic movement that would be generated by the resultant bulky goods development within the ACP area.